-The density of cavity trees in each candidate forest is summarized in Table 7.7, 25 habitat features have been identified.
-In accordance with MNR guidelines (MNR, 2010) only forests with a density of cavity trees greater than 10 snags and cavity trees per hectare are considered to be Candidate Bat Maternity Colonies.
-Of the 11 woodlands surveyed, seven were found to have a snag and cavity tree density greater than 10 per hectare and were thus identified as candidate habitat (BMC-001 through BMC-007), as shown on Figures 6a-h, Appendix A.
+The density of cavity trees in each candidate forest is summarized in Table 7.8, In accordance with MNR guidelines (MNR, 2010) only forests with a density of cavity trees greater than 10 snags and cavity trees per hectare are considered to be Candidate Bat Maternity Colonies.
+Of the woodlands surveyed, two were found to have a snag and cavity tree density greater than 10 per hectare and were thus identified as candidate habitat (BMC-005 and BMC-009), as shown on Figures 7a-h, Appendix A.